Think you know all about poinsettia flowers? Below are four facts about these iconic holiday plants that would surprise many people.

 The "Flowers" of Christmas Poinsettia Plants

-When laymen speak of the "flowers" on poinsettia plants, what they are actually referring to are petal-like leaves known as "bracts."
-Euphorbia pulcherrima does have flowers, but these green and yellow flowers are small -- and certainly not a noteworthy feature.
+When laymen speak of the "flowers" on poinsettia plants, what they are referring to are petal-like leaves known as "bracts."
+Euphorbia pulcherrima does have flowers, but these green and yellow flowers are small—and certainly not a noteworthy feature.
 The colorful bracts form around (and just below) these inconsequential flowers.

 Spelling and Pronunciation

 We can thank the derivation of the plant's name from Ambassador "Poinsett" for the numerous misspellings that abound.
-People seem intent on spelling the name "poinsettia," for example (dropping the I at the end).
-Another common misspelling involves inserting an extra t (the fact that "points" is a nickname commonly used in the florist and nursery trades probably does not help matters here).
-"Poinsettias" is a spelling even more off-base, but it is also more common than one might imagine.
-Why couldn't this guy have been named, "Smith!"?
+People seem intent on spelling the name "poinsetta," for example (dropping the I near the end of the word).
+Another common misspelling involves inserting an extra T (the fact that "points" is a nickname commonly used in the florist and nursery trades probably does not help matters here).
+"Pointsetta" is a spelling even more off-base, but it is also more common than one might imagine.
+Why couldn't the ambassador have been named, "Smith?"

 Such misspellings have spawned mispronunciations (or is it the other way around?).
-Dictionaries list in-SET-ee-uh and point-SET-uh as acceptable pronunciations.
-However, both folks in the industry and their customers regularly insert a "T" after the "N," so that the word most often ends up being pronounced, point-SET-uh.
+Dictionaries list poin-SET-ee-uh and poin-SET-uh as acceptable pronunciations.
+However, both folks in the industry and their customers regularly insert a "T" after the "N" when speaking, so that the word most often ends up being pronounced as point-SET-uh.

 Christmas Poinsettia Legend

 The legend regarding Euphorbia pulcherrima begins long ago with a peasant girl in Mexico, faced with a problem on Holy Night: she lacked the means to contribute a gift in the Christ Child ceremony at the church, as all the other children would be doing.
 The girl was, however, reassured that to use a modern expression, "it's the thought that counts."